Kimskogfelter/CI-PP5-Frontend-Nerdalert/README.md

 #### Typography

-The main font used on the website is "DM Sans".
+The font used on the website is "DM Sans".
 <hr>
 <br>